benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 ####InMigration
-(child of AuditableCollectedEntity)
+(child of `AuditableCollectedEntity`)
 #####What is it?
-An InMigration represents a migration between two Locations where the destination Location is still inside the area of study.
-The origin Location can be within or outside the area of study and is model by the migrationType value of internal or external respectively.
+An `InMigration` represents a migration between two `Location`s where the destination `Location` is still inside the area of study.
+The origin `Location` can be within or outside the area of study and is model by the migrationType value of internal or external respectively.
 Dependencies
 ######FieldWorker
 + Visit